rodriguesms/RPGNest/README.md

 At this point, there are some options being considered, like the building of a Web App, or a Desktop App, or even a Mobile App.
 There is nothing defined until now.

+This is a project for my free time.
+Considering that i'm in the end of a university semester, im pretty busy right now, so this project must wait a litte bit.
+I will be back in a few days.

 Some features to do:

 * User: